AnthonyDiGirolamo/airline-themes/README.md

 ## Installation

-These themes require the `powerline` package.
-They make the most sense using the `evil` package but it isn't required.
+### Requirements

+- `powerline`
+- `evil` (optional but recommended)

 You can install via melpa or clone this repo into your load-path then add the following to your `init.el`:

     (require 'airline-themes)
     (load-theme 'airline-light)

 If you don't load a theme in your `init.el` then the default `mode-line-format` doesn't get set at startup and applying a theme may not look right.
-If things don't look right after applying a theme run `airline-themes-set-modeline` and it should apply the styling to the current buffer.
+If things don't look right after applying a theme run `airline-themes-set-modeline` or `(kill-local-variable 'mode-line-format))` and it should apply the styling to the current buffer.

 ## Custom Options